meatball133/crystal/exercises/concept-wip/wellingtons-weather-station/.docs/hints.md

 - You can use the arithmetic operator(`*`) to multiply numbers.
 - You can use parentheses(`()`) to group operations.

-## 4. Get number of missing sensors
+## 4. Get the number of missing sensors

 - You can use the arithmetic operator(`-`) to subtract numbers.
 - You can use the arithmetic operator(`%`) to get the remainder of a division.